utdata/rwdir/docs/09-tidy-data.md

 We are using a range, naming the first "red" and the last column "purple" with `:` in between.
 This only works because those columns are all together.
 We could also use `cols = !c(name, date_entered)` to say everything but those two columns.

+1. Add a note that you are pivoting the data
+1. Add the chunk below and run it

 ```r
 skittles_long <- skittles %>%